TorchJD/torchjd/docs/source/jacobian_descent.rst

 JD should be used to try new approaches to train neural networks, where GD generally struggles due to gradient conflict.
 If you have an idea where JD could be interesting, you should start by verifying that the pairwise inner products between your gradients are sometimes negative.
+To easily do that, you can start by following the :doc:`Monitoring <examples/monitoring>` examples.
 Then, you should use TorchJD to solve this conflict, and look at training and testing metrics to see if this helps to solve your problem.